jundalisay/superb/content/en/research/poincare/science/chapter-07.md

 difficulties, however, would before long awaken their at- tention.
 If they succeeded in realising an isolated sys- tem, the centre of gravity of this system would not have an approximately rectilinear path.

-They could invoke, toscience and hypothesis 130 explain this fact, the centrifugal forces which they would regard as real, and which, no doubt, they would attribute to the mutual actions of the bodies—only they would not see these forces vanish at great distances—that is to say, in proportion as the isolation is better realised.
+They could invoke, to explain this fact, the centrifugal forces which they would regard as real, and which, no doubt, they would attribute to the mutual actions of the bodies—only they would not see these forces vanish at great distances—that is to say, in proportion as the isolation is better realised.

 Far from it.

 Centrifugal force increases indefinitely with distance.

-Already this difficulty would seem to them sufficiently se- rious, but it would not detain them for long.
+Already this difficulty would seem to them sufficiently serious, but it would not detain them for long.
 They would soon imagine some very subtle medium analogous to our ether, in which all bodies would be bathed, and which would exercise on them a repulsive action.

 But that is not all.
 Space is symmetrical—yet the laws of motion would present no symmetry.
 They should be able to distinguish between right and left.
 They would see, for instance, that cyclones always turn in the same direction, while for rea-